denoland/rusty_v8/README.md

     export RUSTY_V8_MIRROR=https://example.com/rusty_v8/{version}/{file}

-Set `RUSTY_V8_MIRROR_STRICT=1` to stop the candidate list after the mirror entries, for hermetic builds that must never fall back to the network.
+Set `RUSTY_V8_MIRROR_FALLBACK=1` to fall back to the upstream GitHub release when the mirror is missing an artifact, e.g. for partially populated caches.

 File-based mirrors are good for using cached downloads.
 First, point the environment variable to a suitable location: